dinoperovic/django-salesman/.github/CONTRIBUTING.md

 ## Setup

-To get started you should fork and clone the repo and setup your project using [Poetry](https://python-poetry.org/):
+To get started you should fork and clone the repo, then setup your project using [Poetry](https://python-poetry.org/):

 ```bash
 poetry install --extras "tests docs"